On unit signatures and narrow class groups of odd degree abelian number fields: Computations

 \subsection{Cubic fields}

 We sampled cyclic cubic fields in this manner, performing our computations in \Magma\ \cite{Magma}; the total computing time was a few CPU days.
 The class group and narrow class group computations are conjectural on the Generalized Riemann Hypothesis (GRH).
 Our code generating this data is available online \cite{ourlist}.
-In the tables below, when the prediction is a theorem, we indicate it in bold.